Ant0wan/Docker-1/README.md

 An introduction to **Docker** [a 42 project].

-This project aims to learn the very basics of using Docker.
+This project aims to learn the very basics of using Docker and Docker-machine.

 ## Description

+#### 00_how_to_docker

+Introduction to the Docker main options.

 ## Requirements

-OS: Debian or MacOS
+- OS: Debian or MacOS

+- Install docker, docker-machine and virtualbox.

 ## Usage